Stargazing Trips Take Another Round

 Anyone who has stood under a starry night can attest to the impact these twinkling lights have on the human psyche.
 Whether we see the stars as gods or as bodies of mineral and gas in freezing space, they are a testament to fact that we are not alone in the universe.
 The stars are the unreachable other, the humbling expanses of creation that don’t really care about us, and definitely don’t care about our problems.
 Venus doesn’t want to hear you complain about traffic, Ursa Minor has no interest in what Carlos said to Becky.
 This reminder of our insignificance can be a healthy and calming retreat from our stressful lives.

 Humans love the things that we can touch, manipulate, use as tools.
 We spend our days typing at our computers or repeating some manual task, always looking down at our hands.
 We get done with work and get into our vehicles to drive home, again staring at our hands on the steering wheel, with hardly a glance at the rising moon.
 When we do think about the celestial bodies, we tend to think about touching them, about how we can get to Mars or some other, earth-like planet.
 But there is something important about leaving behind our manual fixation and sci-fi fantasies to consider something that is totally out of our reach (our closest star is our own sun, 93 million miles away and about 10,000 degrees fahrenheit.
 You won’t be touching that).
-Looking up at the untouchable stars, we get to use a different part of our brains, we get to ponder questions that are, literally, beyond our reach.
+Looking up at the untouchable stars, we are starry eyed.
+We get to use a different part of our brains, we get to ponder questions that are, literally, beyond our reach.

 As this map of light pollution shows, most of humanity lives in places that are far too bright for star visibility, probably in classes 5-9 on this star visibility ranking system.
 This means that, for most of us, even if we do manage to take a midnight stroll to clear our head and connect with the nocturnal world, we won’t see anything like what our ancestors did.
 This is why Holiday River Expeditions has teamed up with the world-class Clark Planetarium to offer a series of stargazing trips this summer.